 - Bulgarian women don’t tend to go out to bars and nightclubs by themselves.
 With this in mind, if you want to go out as a solo foreign lady, you should be aware that you will probably attract some attention and may get a few unwanted advances.
 If you want to avoid that, find some travel buddies to go out with.

 - Speaking of which, a good way to meet likeminded travellers – male or female – is to stay at the right accommodation.
 The key here is research, mainly reading reviews of hostels and hotels that have been written by other female travellers.
-Make sure they’re nothing short of glowing and you’ll probably find yourself staying somewhere fun, social and secure.

 - Dress to fit in with wherever you are.
 If you’re staying at a beach resort or in a big city, then things are more modern and free.
 In the countryside, however, women in Bulgaria tend to cover up in more modest clothing.
 Take a look around, see what other ladies your age are wearing, and try to follow suit – a good way to not get unwanted attention.